Introduction

 What should I do if my new sprinkler valve is not functioning properly after installation?

-Yes, if your new valve isn’t functioning, check for proper wiring connections and ensure there are no leaks in the system that could affect operation.
+If your new valve isn’t working, check the wiring connections and look for any leaks in the system that might be affecting its operation.

 How can I tell if my sprinkler system needs further maintenance after replacing the valve?

-Yes, if you notice uneven watering or dry spots in your lawn, it may indicate that other components of your sprinkler system require maintenance or adjustment.
+Noticing uneven watering or dry spots in your lawn could mean that other parts of your sprinkler system need maintenance or adjustments.

 What are some signs that my old sprinkler valve was failing before replacement?